anath2110/GENEVIC/README.md

 ---

-## Contributing

-State if you are open to contributions and what your requirements are for accepting them.

-For major changes, please open an issue first to discuss what you would like to change.

-Please make sure to update tests as appropriate.

----

 ## Cite Us

 If you use this software in your research or wish to refer to its results, please cite the following paper: